 Selecting artwork for hotels and resorts is both an art and a science.
-The chosen pieces don’t merely decorate; they tell a story, elevate guest experiences, and reinforce brand identity.
-This guide takes you through the key considerations and strategies to employ when curating art for such a distinct environment.
+Ideally, your pieces won’t merely decorate; they’ll tell a story, elevate guest experiences, and reinforce brand identity.
+This guide will take you through key considerations and strategies you can employ when curating art for distinct luxury environments.

 1. Define the Narrative

-Every hotel and resort has a story to tell, whether it’s deeply rooted in local history, inspired by a unique theme, or shaped by architectural style.
-Understand this narrative, and let it guide your artwork selection.
+Every hotel or resort has a story to tell.
+Whether it’s deeply rooted in local history, inspired by a unique theme, or shaped by architectural style, work to understand this narrative and let it guide you in your artwork selection.

 2. Consider the Guests

-Think of who frequents your establishment.
+Think of who frequents the establishment.
 Business travelers?
 Families?
 Couples on a getaway?
 The artwork should resonate with them, offering a sense of solace, motivation, or romance depending on the demographic.

 3. Local Art Speaks Volumes

-Incorporating local art can give guests a sense of place.
-This can be a way of immersing them in the culture and essence of the location, creating authentic experiences that are cherished and remembered.
+Incorporating local art into your selection can give guests a sense of place.
+This can also be a way of immersing guests in the culture and essence of their setting, and can help to create authentic experiences more likely to be cherished and remembered.

 4. Scale Matters